5 Signs You Should Replace or Repair Your Sump Pump

 You also have the option of wiring a back-up battery directly to your existing sump pump.
 A back-up battery can be mounted on your basement wall and wired directly into your primary sump pump.
 When the power in your home goes out, the pump will draw power from the battery, keeping the pump in action despite the power outage.
 If you opt to install the back-up battery directly to the pump, be sure you are regularly checking the battery's life and replacing it when needed.
 Some people also wire the sump pump directly to a power generator to keep their basement dry despite the loss of power.

-However, it is important to note that back-up sump pumps are intended for emergency use only.
+Note that back-up sump pumps are intended for emergency use only.
 They should never be used as a substitute for your actual sump pump.
 A back-up sump pump can give you anywhere from 5-7 hours of continuous runtime.
 If the runtime is intermittent, you can get 24 hours or greater of usage out of the battery-operated back-up pump.

 5 signs you need to replace your sump pump